astro-otter/otter/paper/paper.md

 # Summary
 The Open mulTiwavelength Transient Event Repository (or "OTTER") is a new catalog of published transient metadata and photometry.
-Here we present a Python wrapper on the RESTful application programming interface (API) built-in to the OTTER backend database (hereafter the "OTTER API").
+Here we present a thick Python wrapper on the RESTful application programming interface (API) built-in to the OTTER backend database (hereafter the "OTTER API").
 Since the OTTER backend is built on the document database ArangoDB, using the RESTful API directly requires learning the Arango Query Language (AQL).
 For python-savvy astronomers this may be a roadblock to programmatic access to OTTER.
-Therefore, the primary goal of the OTTER API is to make programmatic access easy and fast for astronomers.
+Therefore, we created the OTTER API to make programmatic access easy and fast for astronomers.
 In addition to wrapping the RESTful API, the OTTER Python API also provides additional methods for 1) Converting the stored photometry in standard units; 2) Helper methods for querying additional astronomy database servicesl and 3) Methods for quickly plotting the photometry stored in OTTER.

 # Statement of need
-Transient astrophysical events provide a unique view of high energy phenomena evolving on human timescales.
-Examples include supernovae, gamma ray bursts, tidal disruption events, and many more weird ones that do not fit into these typical classifications [@{1966ApJ...143..626C}; @{1995ApJS..101..181W}; @smartt_progenitors_2009;
+Transient astrophysical events provide a unique high energy laboratory that evolves on human timescales.
+Examples include supernovae, gamma ray bursts, tidal disruption events, and many other eccentric transients [@{1966ApJ...143..626C}; @{1995ApJS..101..181W}; @smartt_progenitors_2009;
  @maoz_observational_2014; @kouveliotou_identification_1993;
 @norris_frequency_1984; @{2003ApJ...591..288H}; @eichler_nucleosynthesis_1989;